Two last-minute agriculture proposals land as WTO conference approaches

 In late March 2020, as the COVID-19 pandemic accelerated around the world, India announced it had broken a key trade rule.

-It told fellow-members of the World Trade Organization (WTO) that its domestic rice subsidies had exceeded the limit it had agreed.
-But instead of facing a possible legal challenge for breaking a commitment, India invoked a “peace clause” agreed in 2014.
+It told fellow-members of the World Trade Organization (WTO) that its domestic rice subsidies in 2018/2019 had exceeded the limit it had agreed.
+But instead of facing a possible legal challenge for breaking a commitment, India invoked a “peace clause” agreed in 2013 and 2014.

 Continue reading “Behind the rhetoric: ‘Public stockholding for food security’ in the WTO”